Welcome 2025! It’s a new year in the garden and possibilities and opportunities abound for new goals, clever plans and fresh growth.

 Ants are out in full force now.
 Take the necessary precautions to control them.

-Now is also the perfect time to take advantage of summer rainfall and invest in a rainwater tank to harvest our precious rainwater to be used throughout your home and garden, and to help save on your water bill!
+Now is also the perfect time to take advantage of summer rainfall and invest in a rainwater tank to harvest our precious rainwater.
+Use this water during times of water shortage and to help save on your water bill!

 Consider installing a drip irrigation system to more efficiently water your garden – enquire at Mica Lifestyle for more info.